fiveshotsofespresso/servicenow_midserver/README.md

 Data type: Integer.

-Specifies the maximum size the heap of the JVM process running your MID Server can grow to
+Specifies the maximum size the heap of the JVM process running your MID Server can grow to (in MB)

 Default: 1024